Peter and Natasha’s Erakor Island Resort elopement was everything they wanted: a relaxed, stress free, “just us” experience!

 The thing is, they could only take a short break off work, so they needed to find an elopement destination that would sound both exciting and practical!
 A quick search on Google for wedding destinations near Australia led them to finding Erakor Island resort, in Vanuatu.

 The vibe of this little island conquered them right away.
 Located just a 5 minutes ferry ride from the main land of Efate and Vanuatu’s capital city, Port Vila, Erakor Island is a tropical dream come true!
 With crystal clear blue lagoon waters, starfishes and colorful fishes all around, soft white sand beaches, palm trees and even its own little rainforest, it was easy for Peter and Natasha to picture themselves walking the sand paths from their plunge pool villa to the resort’s restaurant.
+And so it was set, they would have an Erakor Island Resort elopement!

-Booking and planning their Erakor Island wedding
+Booking and planning their Erakor Island elopement

 They arrived two days before the wedding, sat down with Laurel and Litia, who both oversee weddings on the island, and went together through the last details to organize, including where to have the ceremony as the resort offers at least three different locations to set up ceremonies: sunset beach, the most private one, coconut beach, which allows a canoe entrance, and the open chapel surrounded with majestic banyan trees and beautiful greenery.